f5devcentral/AI-stepbystep/1_text_labs/ollama_basics/ollama_lnx.md

 The image is a highly stylized, almost cartoonish, depiction of a cat and a dog engaged in a challenging and playful "duel."
 It's a visual metaphor for a struggle of opposing forces or a competition.
 The style leans heavily into a slightly exaggerated, slightly dreamlike aesthetic.
 ```
+Close Ollama by typing `/bye`.

+One of the cats is apparently a dog.
+Per <a href="https://ai.google.dev/gemma/docs/core">Google</a> "The Gemma3 1B size models are text only and *do not support image input*.
+The model was unable to fully understand the picture and what we experienced was a form of AI <a href="https://www.ibm.com/think/topics/ai-hallucinations">hallucination</a>.

-You can close the model by typing `/bye`.
-One of the cats is apparently a dog, let's step it up to the gemma:4b model.
+To increase accuracy let's step it up to the gemma:4b model.

-5. Type `ollama run gemma3:4b`, and then after the download completes, re-enter the same prompt as before.
+3. Type `ollama run gemma3:4b`, and then after the download completes, re-enter the same prompt as before.
 ```>>> what can you tell me about this picture? /Users/j.rahm/PycharmProjects/AI-stepbystep/lab1/dueling-cats-2.png
 Okay, let's break down this wonderfully surreal image!